rajeshguptan/resume/index.md

 - I am the technical lead taking care of Claims Microservices portfolio.
 I am leading a team of 5 developers as part of this role.
 - Re-architected and migrated SOAP-based web services from weblogic to REST services on Springboot 3 with oracle db.
 - Implemented service observability using Datadog and APIOps on Azure Stack using Github Enterprise Cloud.
 - Developed spring batch based solution to process COB Claims for Skygen integration.
-This solution used terraform, argocd, helm and was deployed on AKS.
+This approach used terraform, argocd, helm and was deployed on AKS.
-- Drive the Disaster Recovery planning and validation.
+- Led the planning and validation of Disaster Recovery processes for claims microservices.
 - I received two nominations for the TOPS award for exceeding expectations in supporting the business.
 - I have received several step-up awards for helping team mates.
 - Presented multiple solutions in internal hackathon.